misiektoja/lastfm_monitor/README.md

 # lastfm_monitor

-lastfm_monitor is a Python tool which allows for real-time monitoring of Last.fm users music activity.
+lastfm_monitor is a tool that allows for real-time monitoring of Last.fm users' music activity.

 ## Features

-- Real-time tracking of songs listened by Last.fm users (including detection when user gets online & offline)
+- Real-time tracking of songs listened by Last.fm users (including detection of when a user gets online or offline)
-- Possibility to automatically play songs listened by tracked user in your local Spotify client
+- Possibility to automatically play songs listened by the tracked user in your local Spotify client
-- Showing when user pauses or resumes playback, possibility to display track progress indicator
+- Information about when a user pauses or resumes playback with the option to show a track progress indicator
-- Information about how long the user listened to a song, if shorter/longer than track duration, if song has been skipped
+- Information about how long the user listened to a song, whether it was shorter or longer than the track duration and if the song was skipped
-- Email notifications for different events (user gets active/inactive, specific/all songs, songs on loop, new entries showed up while user was offline, errors)
+- Email notifications for various events (user becomes active or inactive, specific or all songs, songs on loop, new entries appearing while user was offline, errors)
 - Saving all listened songs with timestamps to the CSV file
 - Clickable Spotify, Apple Music, YouTube Music and Genius Lyrics search URLs printed in the console & included in email notifications
-- Showing basic statistics for user's playing session (how long, time span, number of listened & skipped songs, songs on loop, time of paused playback, number of pauses)
+- Displaying basic statistics for the user's playing session (duration, time span, number of listened and skipped songs, songs on loop, paused playback time and number of pauses)
 - Support for detecting offline mode
-- Support for detecting Spotify private mode (not 100% accurate)
+- Support for detecting Spotify's private mode (not 100% accurate)
-- Possibility to control the running copy of the script via signals
+- Ability to control the running copy of the script via signals

 <p align="center">
    <img src="./assets/lastfm_monitor.png" alt="lastfm_monitor_screenshot" width="90%"/>